by Dr. Lawrence Wilson

 Children can usually do very well taking supplements only twice daily.
 This is mainly for convenience, because the lunch dosage is often difficult for children in school.
 However, in some cases a dose after school with a snack may be very helpful, for example if a child is hyperactive and the supplements will help him or her calm down.
 Lunch doses can also be arranged if needed with the school nurse.

 IF BABIES AND CHILDREN SUDDENLY REFUSE TO TAKE SUPPLEMENTS

 Always suspect in these cases that the program needs changing.
-Contact your consultant or doctor if this occurs.
+Contact your Helper if this occurs.

 REST AND SLEEP FOR CHILDREN AND TEENS